tomahim/py-image-dataset-generator/README.md

   image_keyword         keyword to search

 optional arguments:
   -h, --help             show this help message and exit -dest DEST, -d DEST    Folder destination (default: images/).
 A sub folder is
-                        created for each keywords -limit LIMIT, -l LIMIT
-                        Number of files to download (default: 50) -size SIZE, -s SIZE   Size of image to download : large,small (default: large)
+                         created for each keywords -limit LIMIT, -l LIMIT Number of files to download (default: 50) -size SIZE, -s SIZE    Size of image to download : large,small (default: large)

+  -resize RESIZE         Resize the downloaded image in a specific size.
+                         Example: --resize=32,32 will output a 32px x 32px file

   -source SOURCES, -src  SOURCES
                          Data source for download : Bing, Google (default:
                          Google)

   -allsources, -as       If you want your images mixed from all download
                          sources : Bing, Google
 ```

 ### Common issues